Gabriella439/post-rfc/voice-feminization.md

 There's obviously more to feminizing a voice than these three changes, but those were the biggest wins, in my experience.

+### Long-form speaking

+Minimizing strain and improving airflow was a particularly big deal for me because I have an unusually high "voice demand" compared to to other people.
+In particular, I do quite a bit of "long-form" speaking, such as:

+* presentations
+* streams
+* teaching
+* leading meetings at work

+… where I may have to speak for extended periods of time with infrequent interruptions.

+This is more challenging than conversational speech, where you have numerous opportunities to pause, catch your breath, and reset your voice.
+In demand contexts, my voice would begin to strain and degrade quite quickly (on the order of a few minutes) and while I might occasionally reset and recover my voice quality it would rapidly degrade again.

+For me, improving airflow (and also speaking a little more slowly) was the big thing that fixed that.
+Now I can speak at length with fairly consistent quality.

+Moreover, once I found a voice with much better airflow and lower strain I began using that voice everywhere (even in less demanding contexts) because it was way more comfortable.
+Once you get the hang of speaking effeminately with lower strain you get hooked on it and can't go back.

 ### Practice mixing vowels into your voice